Rotating Header Image

 Take the time to read and feel free to comment on what you read and thereby help the conversation to develop.

-• Lynne M. Baab is lecturer in pastoral theology at the University of Otago.
-She is a Presbyterian minister and the author of numerous books, including Joy Together: Spiritual Practices for Your Congregation, Sabbath Keeping and Fasting.
-Many of her articles and information about her books can be found on her website: www.lynnebaab.com.
+• Lynne M. Baab is senior lecturer in pastoral theology at the University of Otago.
+She is a Presbyterian minister and the author of numerous books, including The Power of Listening: Building Skills for Mission and Ministry, Sabbath Keeping and Fasting.
+She blogs at www.lynnebaab.com, and many of her articles and information about her books can be found there.

-• Sean du Toit, is a husband to Sue, an uncle, a NT lecturer at Alphacrucis, a PhD candidate, and an ardent follower of Jesus, trying to be faithful.
+• Sean du Toit, is a husband to Sue, a father to Ava, a New Testament lecturer at Alphacrucis, a PhD candidate at Otago, trying to be a faithful follower of Jesus.

 • Mark Keown is a senior lecturer in New Testament at Laidlaw College, Auckland NZ.
 He has been a Presbyterian and Baptist Pastor and is often found preaching and teaching in churches.
 He is married to Emma the minister of Glenfield Presbyterian, and has three wonderful daughters.
 His books include Congregational Evangelism in Philippians (Paternoster, 2008), and What’s God Up To On Planet Earth (Castle, 2010).